inappstory/android-sdk/docs/CsEventBus.md

 There are 2 events for tracking errors:

 1) `StoriesErrorEvent` - occurs when some kind of error comes from the server.
 Contains 7 different types depending on the place of origin.
-Has a `getType` method for getting the type of error.
+Has a `getType` method for getting the type of error and `getFeed` that returns what feed we've try to load (for `LOAD_LIST` or `LOAD_ONBOARD` types).
 The types of errors:
 ```js
 OPEN_SESSION = 0;
 LOAD_LIST = 1;